How to Use an OK to Wake Clock to Help Your Toddler Sleep Later

 Really, any of them so long as you follow all the guidance above.
 The best one is probably the one that your kid thinks looks the coolest.
 Or if you’re on a budget, the best one is the cheapest one.

-But, the toddler clock I recommend most often to my clients is the Hatch Rest.
+But, the toddler clock I recommend most often to my clients is the Hatch Rest (again, sadly, no kickback from me for clicking this link).
 I think it's the best ok-to-wake clock because of how adaptable it is, and easily you can set the programs for your specific needs.
 For example, you can make the light brighter at bedtime and dimmer in the middle of the night.
 You can set up a program to make it REALLY dim between bedtime and wake up time, so if your kid wakes in the middle of the night they can still see it–providing the psychological comfort of a night light without disrupting sleep due to brightness.
 You can also run separate nap programs.
 You can even add in an additional light color for older kids if there’s a time when they can get up and play independently, but not get you yet.

 But again, any ok-to-wake clock will work if healthy sleep foundations are in place and you follow the steps above!

-Be sure to check out our blog post on early-rising to make sure that you’ve got all your bases covered – a toddler clock alone won’t get your kid to sleep later or longer if the early rising is due to mistimed bedtime or some other foundational issue
+Be sure to check out our blog post on early-rising to make sure that you’ve got all your bases covered – a toddler clock alone won’t get your kid to sleep later or longer if the early rising is due to mistimed bedtime or some other foundational sleep issue like not feeling secure in their sleep space or being too hot.

 Previous